CopterCamTech/flight-tools/README.md

 # Flight-Tools

 Flight-Tools is a modular toolkit of programs for analyzing PX4 and ArduPilot flight logs.
-All code is Python or HTML.
+All code is Python scripts or HTML documents.

-With some exceptions, data reported by Flight-Tools scripts can be obtained with other tools.
-The advantage of Flight-Tools scripts is that they are pre-written and don't require setup or configuration.
+With few exceptions, data reported by Flight-Tools scripts can be obtained with other tools.
+An advantage of Flight-Tools scripts is that they are single purpose, pre-written and don't require setup or configuration.
+Another advantage is that Flight-Tools is cross platform with Linux and Windows support.

-I have future plans to write Windows executable versions of these scripts in Rust - which will eliminate the need for a python environment.
+I have future plans to write Windows executable versions of these scripts - which will eliminate the need for a python environment.

 ## 🚀 Features

-### Mulitple environments:
+### Mulitple operating environments:
   - **Headless** using commands and parameters (CLI Mode)
     - Text output presented to the terminal
     - Graphic output saved as .PNG files